Topological Materials Discovery from Crystal Symmetry: The Topological Materials Database

-For each ICSD entry in the~\webTQC, the topology is characterized using TQC from two perspectives.
-First, given the number of electrons in each unit cell, the topology at $E_{F}$ is calculated using TQC and SIs (see Sec~\ref{sec:TQC}), and is then sorted into one of the five broad categories previously defined in~\cite{AndreiMaterials}.
-First, if the occupied bands of the material may be expressed as a linear combination of EBRs, then the material is classified as LCEBR.
-LCEBR materials, in general, are either trivial or fragile topological, or host non-symmetry-indicated stable topology (see Sec.~\ref{sec:introTopology}); in~\cite{AndreiMaterials2}, the authors did not observe any materials for which the entire valence manifold was fragile topological.
-Next, if the symmetry eigenvalues of the occupied bands imply the existence of a TSM phase, then the material is labeled as an enforced-semimetal with Fermi degeneracy if the bulk is a high-symmetry-point TSM (denoted as ESFD on the~\webTQC), and is labeled as an enforced-semimetal if the bulk is a high-symmetry-line or plane TSM (denoted as ES on the~\webTQC~and in Fig.~\ref{fig:materials}, see Sec.~\ref{sec:TSMs} for further TSM classification details).
-Lastly if a gap is permitted at $E_{F}$ and the bulk exhibits nontrivial stable SIs, then the occupied bands are either classified as a split EBR (denoted as SEBR on the~\webTQC~and in Fig.~\ref{fig:materials}), or as unequal to a linear combination of EBR pieces (denoted as NLC on the~\webTQC~and in Fig.~\ref{fig:materials}), respectively depending on whether the occupied bands can or cannot be expressed as linear combinations of pieces (disconnected branches) of EBRs (see~\cite{Bandrep2,Bandrep3}).
-Of the~\TQCDBNbrUniqueMaterials~unique materials analyzed in~\cite{AndreiMaterials2},~\TQCDBNbrMaterialstrivial~(\TQCDBNbrMaterialsLCEBRPercent)~were LCEBR,~\TQCDBNbrMaterialsSM~(\TQCDBNbrMaterialsSMPercent)~were enforced TSMs at $E_{F}$, and~\TQCDBNbrMaterialsTI~(\TQCDBNbrMaterialsTIPercent)~were TIs and TCIs with nontrivial stable SIs.
-This surprisingly implied that~\TQCDBNbrTopologicalMaterialsPercent~of the known stoichiometric materials are symmetry-indicated TIs, TCIs, or TSMs at intrinsic filling ($E_{F}$).
+For each ICSD entry in the~\webTQC, the topology is characterized using TQC from two perspectives: cumulative band topology and energetically isolated topological bands.
+In the first approach, given the number of electrons in each unit cell, the topology at $E_{F}$ is calculated using TQC and SIs, and is then sorted into one of the five broad categories defined in~\cite{AndreiMaterials}.
+First, if the occupied bands of the material can be expressed as a linear combination of elementary band coreps, the material is classified as LCEBR.
+LCEBR materials, in general, are either trivial or fragile topological, or host non-symmetry-indicated stable topology; in~\cite{AndreiMaterials2}, the authors did not observe any materials for which the entire valence manifold was fragile topological.
+Next, if the symmetry eigenvalues of the occupied bands imply the existence of a TSM phase, the material is labeled as an enforced semimetal with Fermi degeneracy (ESFD) if the bulk is a high-symmetry-point TSM, and is labeled as an enforced semimetal (ES) if the bulk is a high-symmetry-line or plane TSM.
+Lastly, if a gap is permitted at $E_{F}$ and the bulk exhibits nontrivial stable SIs, the occupied bands are either classified as a split elementary band corep (SEBR), or as ``not equal to a linear combination'' (NLC), depending on whether the occupied bands can or cannot be expressed as linear combinations of pieces (disconnected branches) of elementary band coreps.
+Of the~\TQCDBNbrUniqueMaterials~unique materials,~\TQCDBNbrMaterialstrivial~(\TQCDBNbrMaterialsLCEBRPercent)~were LCEBR,~\TQCDBNbrMaterialsSM~(\TQCDBNbrMaterialsSMPercent)~were enforced TSMs at $E_{F}$, and~\TQCDBNbrMaterialsTI~(\TQCDBNbrMaterialsTIPercent)~were TIs and TCIs with nontrivial stable SIs.
+These results surprisingly implied that~\TQCDBNbrTopologicalMaterialsPercent~of the known stoichiometric 3D materials are symmetry-indicated TIs, TCIs, or TSMs at intrinsic filling ($E_{F}$).
+Notably, this is considerably higher than the percentage of topological stoichiometric 2D materials, which has been computed to lie within the range of a few to 20\%~\cite{Marzari2DExfoliateDB,Olsen2DTISearch,Marzari2DTIAbundantDB,Ashvin2DMaterials}.